-Your telescope does not need to be levelled for Nexus DSC to locate celestial objects accurately.
+Your telescope does not need to be levelled for Nexus DSC to locate celestial objects accurately unless a one star alignment method is used.

 The two star alignment is performed in three steps.
 Please go to the Align menu:

 Then select Altitude Reference: